South Benfleet Junior School

 Les has two sons, Steve and Dave, who are both excellent musicians.
 Steve currently lives in Fuerteventura, Canary Islands, where he plays in a club in the evening and writes children’s musicals during the day.
 His musical “Shakespeare Rocks” (2013) has been enormously successful all over the world and "Darwin Rocks", released in 2017, is also doing very well.
 Dave, who also lives in Fuerteventura, is currently concentrating on classical piano and is a website designer.
 He also teaches Spanish children to speak English.

-Les lives in Essex, UK with his wife Jenny and Susie the cat.
+Les lives in Essex, UK with his wife Jenny, Pip the Irish Terrier and Susie the cat.